 One of the most important aspects of advertising and marketing is understanding how to reach out to the needs and wants of the people.
 Interning abroad in advertising challenges you to enhance your skills by understanding these needs amongst a population and culture different from your own.

 Two main options for advertising internships abroad are working at a formal ad agency or working in the advertising department for a company or field you love.
 (Sports?
 Social services?
 Marine conservation?)
 With the Institute for Global Studies, which has 16 different placement countries, you get to decide which of these two paths to take!

 Or, you can gain some street cred and a resume boost by working with top local and international corporations in Asia with Career Up.
 If you already know you want to work in the big leagues, this would be a place for you.

 Creative juices flow when you get out of your comfort zone and out into the world – so it makes perfect sense to head abroad for writing internships (plus, writer’s block will have a hard time following you globetrotter you).

 If you want to get your feet wet in travel writing, now’s the time to do it.
 American students can head to Sydney to delve into an on-the-road writing adventure in culture, history, landscape, and society.
-If environmental writing has your focus, Kalu Yala takes your work in travel writing a step further into the realm of journalism and storytelling, using your content for awareness raising and advocacy.
+If environmental writing has your focus, you can takes your travel writing a step further into the realm of journalism and storytelling, using your content for awareness raising and advocacy.